Cornelius-Figgle/ROSA/docs/BUILDING.md

 py .\src\build\build.py --installer
 ```

 And that should be everything!
-For more info see below, or run `python3 ./src/build/build.py --help`
+For more info about configuration see below

 ```shell
 usage: ./src/build/build.py [-h] [-v] [-i] [-w PATH] [--no-check]